Satori-Nakamoto/simplewallet-guide/guide.md

 If you use a payment ID, it should be inserted after <amount>.
 Using a new address for each transaction is recommended, though.
 If you want to reuse addresses, you can use the address book funcion.

+ To send all the money from a certain account, use

+ `sweep_all <destination address>`

+ Remember that if you want to sweep everything away from the *entire wallet* you will have to go through each *account* and do sweep_all.
+To check that you got all accounts, simply do

+ `account`

+ and it will show you each account with it's corresponding balance.

 ### Address book